jdrouet/mrml/packages/mrml-core/readme.md

 # Why?

 A Node.js server rendering an MJML template takes around **20 MB** of RAM at startup and **130 MB** under stress test.
-In Rust, less than **1.7 MB** at startup and a bit less that **3 MB** under stress test.
+In Rust, it takes less than **1.7 MB** at startup and a bit less that **3 MB** under stress test.
 The Rust version can also handle twice as many requests per second.
 You can perform the benchmarks by running `bash script/run-bench.sh`.

-Also, the JavaScript implementation cannot be run in the browser; the Rust one (and WebAssembly one) can be.
+Also, the JavaScript implementation cannot run in the browser; the Rust one (and WebAssembly one) can.

-## Why?

-- A Node.js server rendering an MJML template takes around 20 MB of RAM at startup and 130 MB under stress test.
-In Rust, less than 1.7 MB at startup and a bit less that 3 MB under stress test.
-The Rust version can also handle twice as many requests per second.
-You can perform the benchmarks by running `bash script/run-bench.sh`.
-- The JavaScript implementation cannot be run in the browser; the Rust one (and WebAssembly one) can be.

 ## You want to contribute?